ovavourakis/mri-artefact-detection/README.md

 - `--datadir`: directory containing the dataset (structured as described below).
 - `--savedir`: directory where training outputs and checkpoints will be saved.

-The following options allow you
+Options:

-- to use only specific data subsets during training
+- use only specific data subsets during training

     - `--datasets`: comma-separated list of data subset names to be used for training. (default: "artefacts1,artefacts2,artefacts3")
     - `--contrasts`: comma-separated list of MRI contrasts to be considered. (default: "T1wMPR")
     - `--quals`: comma-separated list of quality labels to be considered (default: "clean,exp_artefacts")

-- to specify a desired distribution among synthetic artefacts to be introduced (see [`torchio`]() for examples)
+- specify a desired distribution among synthetic artefacts to be introduced (see [`torchio`](https://torchio.readthedocs.io/transforms/augmentation.html) for examples)

     - `--target-clean-ratio`: desired fraction of 'clean' images (default: 0.5)
     - `--random-affine`: probability for random affine transformation (default: 1/12)